TU-Delft-AI-Energy-Lab/TOPGRID_MORL/README.md

 # Multi-Objective Reinforcement Learning for Power Grid Topology Control

-This repository contains a collection of modules for implementing Multi-Objective Reinforcement Learning (MORL) algorithms specifically designed for power grid topology control.
-The framework includes implementations of various components such as PPO for MORL, baseline agents, custom gym environments, reward calculations, data loaders, and evaluation scripts.
+This repository contains a collection of modules for implementing Multi-Objective Reinforcement Learning (MORL) algorithm specifically designed for multi-objective power grid topology control.
+This framework bases on morl_baselines for the MORL part and on Grid2Op for the power system environment.

 ## Table of Contents
 - Installation